Skip to content

 Notes

-1. It is recommended to use grpc protocol, which has the advantages of high compression ratio, fast serialization and higher efficiency.
+1. It is recommended to use the gRPC protocol, as gRPC offers advantages such as high compression rate, fast serialization, and higher efficiency.

-3. When data of type float double is involved, a maximum of two decimal places are reserved.
+3. For float/double type data, a maximum of two decimal places will be retained.

-4. Both http and grpc support the gzip compression format.
-You can configure the environment variable in exporter to turn it on: OTEL_EXPORTER_OTLP_COMPRESSION = gzip; gzip is not turned on by default.
+4. Both HTTP and gRPC support the gzip compression format.
+You can configure an environment variable in the exporter to enable it: OTEL_EXPORTER_OTLP_COMPRESSION = gzip; gzip is disabled by default.

-5. The http protocol request format supports both JSON and Protobuf serialization formats.
-But grpc only supports Protobuf.
+5. The HTTP protocol request format supports both JSON and Protobuf serialization formats.
+However, gRPC only supports the Protobuf format.

 Warning

-• The service name in the DDTrace is named based on the service name or the referenced third-party library, while the service name of the OTEL collector is defined according to otel.service.name.
+• The service name in DDTrace trace data is named based on the service name or referenced third-party libraries, while the service name of the OTEL collector is defined by otel.service.name.

-• To display service names separately, a field configuration has been added: spilt_service_name = true.
+• To display service names separately, an additional field configuration is added: spilt_service_name = true.

-• The service name is extracted from the label of the link data.
-For example, if the label of the DB type is db.system=mysql, then the service name is mysql.
-If it is the MQ type: messaging.system=kafka, then the service name is kafka.
+• The service name is extracted from the tags in the trace data.
+For example, if the DB-type tag is db.system=mysql, the service name will be mysql.
+For message queue types (e.g., messaging.system=kafka), the service name will be kafka.

-Pay attention to the configuration of environment variables when using OTEL HTTP exporter.
-Since the default configuration of DataKit is /otel/v1/traces and /otel/v1/metrics, if you want to use the HTTP protocol, you need to configure trace and trace separately metric,
+Note the environment variable configuration when using the OTEL HTTP exporter.
+Since the default configuration of DataKit uses /otel/v1/traces, /otel/v1/logs, and /otel/v1/metrics, you need to configure trace and metric separately if you want to use the HTTP protocol.

 java -javaagent:/usr/local/ddtrace/opentelemetry-javaagent-2.5.0.jar \